Split and Merge: Aligning Position Biases in LLM-based Evaluators: Experiments

 To ascertain the individual contributions of each component in \tool, we conduct ablation experiments on five distinct LLM evaluators.
 The results are quantified in terms of the ``Fixed Coverage'' metric, as depicted in~\F~\ref{fig:ablation}.
 To facilitate visual interpretation, variants of \tool\ incorporating or excluding specific components are denoted by different colored bars in the histogram.
 Additionally, texture patterns in the bars indicate the comparison form used.
 The plain blue bar represents the score-based form, while the blue bar with slash lines corresponds to the relation-based form.

-The results reveal that both semantic and length alignment confer improvements to \tool's performance.
-Specifically, across all evaluators, semantic alignment shows a greater contribution to enhancing the likert-based form, which is likely attributable to the likert scale's greater dependence on precise semantic meaning for its standardized categorical ratings.
-In contrast, for the score-based and relation-based forms, both alignment methods contribute comparably, with slight differences between the LLM evaluators.
-A plausible explanation is that the latter two forms better imitate human evaluators by considering semantic meaning and answer length in a balanced way.
+The results reveal that both semantic and length alignment improve \tool's performance.
+Specifically, across all evaluators, semantic alignment shows a greater contribution to enhancing the likert-based form, possibly because the likert scale has a greater dependence on precise semantic meaning for its standardized categorical ratings.
+For the other two forms, both alignment methods have similar contributions with slight differences between LLMs.
+This is likely because these forms consider semantic meaning and answer length in a balanced way, similar to how human evaluators would~\cite{ratnasari2023students}.

-Furthermore, we find that the trends of fixed coverage rate are consistent across comparison forms for \tool\ and ablations (without semantic or length alignment). likert-based form has the highest fixed coverage rates, followed by relation-based, with score-based form having the lowest rates.
+Furthermore, we find that the trends of fixed coverage rate are consistent across comparison forms for \tool\ and ablations (without semantic or length alignment).
+Likert-based form has the highest fixed coverage rates, followed by relation-based, with score-based form having the lowest rates.
 The exceptions are Qwen on likert-based form and GPT-4 on all forms, where we manually check and find that: (1) Qwen prefers the second answer for over 90\% of examples, no matter whether \tool\ is used.
 (2) GPT-4 has the highest fixed coverage rate on relation-based form, which is probably because GPT-4 performs consistently enough (more than 97\% consistent rate), and therefore, the improvement on likert-based form is not obvious.
 Overall, aside from the outliers, these results suggest that likert-based form is the most challenging, and we attribute this to that it requires the evaluators to assign a single score that contains an assessment of two answers, which is more difficult than simply choosing the better one like relation-based form.